kzys/blog/en/content/posts/2021/moby-pr-41909.md

 This is my first "as AWS" commit on moby.

-The `SizedLogger` interface tells `logger.Copier` that CloudWatch's upper bound is 262118 bytes.
-However moby's logger package has a few logger wrappers that wrap actual loggers.
+The `SizedLogger` interface tells `logger.Copier` that CloudWatch's upper limit is 262118 bytes.
+However, moby's logger package has a few logger wrappers that wrap actual loggers.
 The wrapper structs didn't implement `SizedLogger`.
-So `logger.Copier` used its default, which is 16KB.
+So `logger.Copier` was chopping long lines by its default upper limit, which is 16KB.

 The good news is that `awslogs` is the only affected logger.
-The bad news is that [`SizedLogger` was introduced in 2017 for awslogs](https://github.com/moby/moby/pull/34888) and hasn't used by anybody else since then.
+The bad news is that [`SizedLogger` was introduced in 2017 for awslogs](https://github.com/moby/moby/pull/34888) and hasn't been used by anybody else since then.